-Is Brown Rice Really Better than White Rice?
+Is Brown Rice Healthier than White Rice?
 Absolutely

 The researchers ran multiple tests with healthy and obese volunteers, the first to analyze the effect of brown rice consumption on weight management and/or loss, body fat, abdominal fat and glucose metabolism.
 They also measured the effects of the two types of rice on the health of the arteries (endothelial function and dilation).
 These effects were also tested in patients who had been diagnosed with metabolic syndrome.

 The researchers then randomized 27 male volunteers into groups and for 8 weeks they had the subjects eat various patterns of brown rice or white rice meals.
 The researchers also mixed the protocols to include a return to white rice consumption for those who ate brown rice for eight weeks.

 After the series of tests, the researchers determined that those eating brown rice in their diets had greater weight loss during the eight weeks.
 Furthermore, most of that weight loss returned after they returned to white rice consumption.

 The research also determined that the brown rice consumption resulted in slower glucose metabolism – lower postprandial glucose levels – as compared to white rice consumption.

 The researchers also determined that consuming brown rice resulted in a greater dilation of the brachial artery – a measure of the arteries’ endothelial health.